ShakthiW/Kahoot-cheatbot/README.md

 ## Prerequisites

-- Python 3.x
+- Python 3.12 (This is what I used)
-- Other dependencies
+- Other dependencies can be found in the `requirements.txt` file

 ## Installation